pb-nowa/All-Days/README.md

 ```

 In the future, I would like to push a query string to history as the filters are updated.
-By storing filters in their own hash, this functionality will be easily implemented.
+This functionality can be easily implemented since filters are stored in their own hash.
 This would also allows users to share the collections page with a specific filter implemented.

 # Main Nav Bar and Dropdown

+The nav bar and dropdown menu are the main way for the user to navigate the site.

+The nav bar remains transparent while hovering any cover photos.
 ![Image of Dropdown Menu](https://github.com/pb-nowa/All-Days/blob/master/app/assets/images/screenshots/dropdown_home_active.png)